Korean Armistice Agreement: Negotiations

-The English text of Korean Armistice Agreement.
-Harrison's signature in the lower right corner.

 Talks concerning an armistice started 10 July 1951, in Kaesong, a North Korean city in North Hwanghae Province, near the South Korean border.
 The two primary negotiators were Chief of Army Staff General Nam Il, a North Korean deputy premier, and United States Vice Admiral Charles Turner Joy.
 After a period of two weeks, on 26 July 1951, a five-part agenda was agreed upon, which guided talks until the signing of the armistice on 27 July 1953.
 The items to be discussed were: